 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The Company adopts strict implementation not to disclose any pertinent information about its customers for secondary purposes.
+Management Approach disclose any pertinent information about its customers for secondary purposes.
 Disclosing such information may have a negative impact to the Company, namely, loss of client and revenue.
 It may also have a negative effect on the Company's image and trustworthiness.
 What are the Risk/s Identified?
-Risks identified in relation to this topic is violation of Data Privacy Act that may lead to serious consequences.
-The Company complies with Data Privacy Act and only discloses customers' data as required by the law and/or as stated in the contract.
+Risks identified in relation to this topic is violation of Data Privacy Act that may lead to serious The Company complies with Data Privacy Act and only discloses customers' data as required by the law and/or as stated in the contract.